Query-Fulfillment/countmaskr/README.md

 ### Using `mask_table()`

-mask_table() is intended multi-tasking function which allows for masking, obtaining original and masked percentages on an aggregated table.
+mask_table() is a multi-tasking function which allows for masking, obtaining original and masked percentages on an aggregated table.

 #### Simple one-dimensional masking on the original column.